13 Things You Didn’t Know About Online Travel Sites

 Rock and Wasp/Shutterstock

 Ever notice how travel sites recommend one-stop shopping, like a hotel, rental car, and tour package all in one click?
 These deals usually feature travel that no one wants, like flights with multiple layovers.
 Check the fine print to be sure you’re actually getting a good deal with the types of travel options that you want.
+Used to travel mess-ups and mistakes?
+These travel cartoons will help you find the funny in everything.

 If you’re trying to save on travel agent fees, you might be spending more with online DIY